Luke 13:22-24

 Solomon warned us about this several millennia before the Internet age.
 Proverbs 17:24, “the discerning sets his face toward wisdom, but the eyes of the fool are on the ends of the earth.”
 Other translations say a fool’s eyes roam or even run to the ends of the earth.
 Why?
 Because a fool shirks responsibility.

 Because a fool doesn’t wanna be held down, nailed down, confined, constrained to what wisdom demands.
-Which is changing his life, right here, right now.
+Which is change in his life, right here, right now.
 But those who are discerning, perceptive, those concerned about wisdom, they keep their eyes focused straight ahead because wisdom is about the righteous application of knowledge to daily life here and now in order to please and glorify God.

 So that’s the problem with this guy’s question.
 It maintains a very safe distance between himself and his duty to make any personal change.
 It’s a safe distance between himself and his duty to exercise personal responsibility.
 Because of what Jesus has taught.